 Data relevant to estimated market sizes and penetration for the Company's lead products under development are presented in this MD&A. This data has been obtained from a variety of published resources including published scientific literature, websites and information generally available through publicized means.
 The Company attempts to source reference data from multiple sources whenever possible for confirmatory purposes.
 Although the Company believes the foregoing data is reliable, the Company has not independently verified the accuracy and completeness of this data.

 ADDITIONAL INFORMATION

-Additional information relating to the Company's fiscal year ended July 31, 2016, is available under the Company's profile on SEDAR at www.sedar.com.
+Additional information relating to the Company's is available under the Company's profile on SEDAR at www.sedar.com.

-October 28, 2016
+December 12, 2016